Floydlang/floyd/Notes/Floyd code beta.markdown

 ## Struct Signature
 This is the properties exposed by a struct in the order they are listed in the struct.

 ## Member Data
 All members have default value.
 This makes simple value classes extremely simple to create.
 Clients can directly access all member variables.
-You can take control over reading / writing members by replacing its default getter / setter with your own functions.

 	struct test {
 		float f;